AthleticRUNMEET: Producing Heat Sheets and Other Reports

 If your events are listed in the wrong order, see Creating a Track & Field Meet #9: Events to reorder them.

-There are a few options you can select from when printing your meet program.
+There are a many options you can select from to include when printing your meet program.
 You can choose to display or hide certain event types, genders, or divisions.
-Additionally you can choose to produce double-column or single-column meet programs.
+If you click on Include in Report  you will see numerous options of items to include.
+Additionally you can choose to produce double-column or single-column meet programs, copy the document link, and open in a new tab.
+After you have made all your selections, you will need to click  Reload Report to update.

-2. Gender Selector: Select or deselect a gender to include or exclude those events from the program.
+4. Round Selector: Select or deselect a round to include it or exclude it from the program.

 Example of a two-column meet program: